letsmailvjkumar/GyanGrove-Assignment/README.md

 The project is developed using npm.
 Ensure you have npm installed on your system.
 Install project dependencies by running:
-Copy code
-npm install
+<code>npm install</code>

 ### Explanation of Design and Technical Decisions
-API Integration: Axios is utilized for fetching event data from provided APIs.
+-API Integration: Axios is utilized for fetching event data from provided APIs.
 Axios simplifies the process of making HTTP requests and handling responses.
-Responsive Design: The website is designed to adapt to various screen sizes using CSS media queries and flexible layout techniques.
+-Responsive Design: The website is designed to adapt to various screen sizes using CSS media queries and flexible layout techniques.
-Lazy Loading: Lazy loading techniques are implemented to optimize website load time by asynchronously loading resources such as images as the user scrolls down the page.
+-Lazy Loading: Lazy loading techniques are implemented to optimize website load time by asynchronously loading resources such as images as the user scrolls down the page.
-Modular Functions: The codebase is structured with modular functions to improve code organization, readability, and maintainability.
+-Modular Functions: The codebase is structured with modular functions to improve code organization, readability, and maintainability.

 ### Run
 Once dependencies are installed and the repository is cloned, follow these steps to run the project: